Table of Contents:

 - Power cord for SATA

 - Data cable for SATA

 - Labeled 2.5" hard drive ports Power and data cables must be connected to the hard drive.

 SATA Data cables connect one end to the SATA ports on the motherboard and the other end to the hard drive.
 Because both ends of the SATA Data cable are identical, you don't need to worry about orientation.
 SATA Data cables are distinguished by their L-shaped key.
 SATA Data Cables are frequently included with motherboard packages.
 If you do not have a spare SATA cable, you can easily obtain one.

 Obstacles when you connect a laptop hard drive to a desktop:

 Motherboards of an earlier time that use PS2 connector or add-on support to connect other hardware components are not suitable for laptop hard drives.
-They don’t have provision to accept the laptop hard drives and supports a maximum data transfer rate of only 100 Mbps.
-The motherboard should have IDE and SATA compatibility in minimum to connect laptop hard drives.
+They don’t have the provision to accept the laptop hard drives and support a maximum data transfer rate of only 100 Mbps.
+The motherboard should have IDE and SATA compatibility at a minimum to connect laptop hard drives.
 It is a complex process to connect SATA and SSD laptop hard drives in motherboards with IDE compatibility alone.